Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Introduction

 In this paper, we demonstrate that latency-optimality and uniform network utilization can be achieved simultaneously.
-We present \name, a new AllReduce algorithm that completes in $\log_3 n$ steps while preserving bandwidth-optimality.
+We present \textsc{Trivance}, a new AllReduce algorithm that completes in $\log_3 n$ steps while preserving bandwidth-optimality.
 The key insight is that in bidirectional topologies such as rings and tori, each node can simultaneously utilize both ports to \emph{triple} the communication distance in each step and jointly reduce both received transmissions.
 These joint reductions increase the total number of blocks reduced per step and differ from existing solutions that perform reductions independently.
-As shown in Figure~\ref{fig:trivancevsrecursivedoublingbruck}, this reduces the number of steps by approximately $1.5\times$ compared to traditional AllReduce algorithms such as Recursive Doubling, while improving network congestion by a factor of three relative to Bruck.
-By effectively shortcutting the ring, \name completes AllReduce in the same number of communication steps as Bruck, but with lower end-to-end latency and higher uniform utilization of network links.
-More generally, we show that \name significantly reduces total completion time for short and moderate sized messages.
+As shown in Figure~\ref{fig:trivancevsrecursivedoublingbruck}, this improves the number of steps by approximately $1.5\times$ compared to traditional AllReduce algorithms such as Recursive Doubling, while improving network congestion by a factor of three relative to Bruck.
+By effectively shortcutting the ring, \textsc{Trivance} completes AllReduce in the same number of communication steps as Bruck, but with lower end-to-end latency and higher uniform utilization of network links.
+More generally, we show that \textsc{Trivance} significantly reduces total completion time for short and moderate sized messages.

-Our evaluations across a wide range of network characteristics and message sizes demonstrate that \name improves the completion time of AllReduce by 5-30\% for message sizes up to 8\,MiB for 2D tori; for high-bandwidth networks up to 32\,MiB.
-For 3D tori, \name outperforms state-of-the-art algorithms even for AllReduce sizes of 128\,MiB.
+Our evaluations across a wide range of network characteristics and AllReduce sizes demonstrate that \textsc{Trivance} improves the completion time of AllReduce by 5-30\% for AllReduce sizes up to 8\,MiB for 2D tori; for high-bandwidth networks up to 32\,MiB.
+For 3D tori, \textsc{Trivance} outperforms state-of-the-art algorithms even for AllReduce sizes of 128\,MiB.
+Throughout the entire evaluation, \textsc{Trivance} remains the best-performing latency-optimal algorithm.